University of North Florida Cyber Security Symposium

 Thank you for your interest in the UNF Cyber Security Symposium.

-The seventh edition of the Cyber Security Symposium will be held Wednesday, Oct.
-14, 2020 from 9:00 a.m. to 3:00 p.m. in the Adam W. Herbert University Center.
+The eighth edition of the Cyber Security Symposium will be held Monday, Oct.
+18, 2021 starting at 9:00 a.m. in the Adam W. Herbert University Center.

-This year’s Symposium features representatives from the Federal Bureau of Investigation along with esteemed UNF professors Dr. Swapnoneel Roy and Dr Patrick Kreidl, plus members of the University's Information Technology Services security team.
+This year’s Symposium features representatives from the Federal Bureau of Investigation along with other local and national Cyber Security professionals.

 The address of the Adam W. Herbert University Center is 12000 Alumni Drive, University of North Florida, Jacksonville, FL 32224.